vinta/awesome-python/README.md

 * [SerpentAI](https://github.com/SerpentAI/SerpentAI) - Game agent framework.
 Use any video game as a deep learning sandbox.
 * [tensorflow](https://github.com/tensorflow/tensorflow) - The most popular Deep Learning framework created by Google.
 * [Theano](https://github.com/Theano/Theano) - A library for fast numerical computation.
+* [Chainer](https://github.com/chainer/chainer) - Chainer is an open-source Deep Learning framework written in Python on top of NumPy and CuPy libraries.

 ## DevOps Tools